stratworld/strat/docsSrc/markdown/Guides/Hello World.md

 # Hello world

 This guide will walk you through a simple Strat system.
 You'll create a system and deploy it to your local computer then take that system and deploy it to AWS.
-There are no mysterious repositories to clone--every line of code you need is here in this guide.
 You will need to install [stratc](./Getting%20Started), Strat's compiler, and if you wish to deploy to AWS you will need an account that you're comfortable deploying things to.

 # Local Hello World